aridoza/foundational-java/oop-java-lesson/03.objects-lesson/README.md

 <!--
 Melissa - The following paragraph beginning with 'Some languages such as JavaScript ' explains a curiousity if the student has exposure to any other programming languages at all, since Java works a little differently than most.
 If you think we shoud omit this please delete it.
+@Victor students start the course with JS so I think it's valid to recognize the difference between the 2 languages - so we can include this.
 -->
 Some languages such as JavaScript allow you to omit arguments from a method call, and will either substitute a null or a default value for the omitted value.
 Java currently does not support that; the arguments of every method call in Java must exactly match the method it is calling.
 We will see why this is so when we cover method overloading later in the lesson.